 There’s mounting evidence to suggest that regularly eating late in the evening or at night can lead to weight gain.

 For example, this study looked into the effects of two different meal patterns.
 The first pattern involved eating meals earlier in the day, with the last meal eaten approximately six and a half hours before bed.
-In the second, participants ate their meals later on, with dinner being eaten approximately two and a half hours before bed.
+In the second, participants ate their meals later, having dinner approximately two and a half hours before bed.

-The results found that the second pattern led to increased feelings of hunger the following day, as well as a reduction in the number of calories burned.
-This study also found similar results.
+The results found that the second pattern led to increased feelings of hunger the following day, and a reduction in the number of calories burned.
+This study found similar results.

-The reason for this isn’t entirely clear, though some experts say it’s to do with how our circadian rhythm affects metabolism, nutrient absorption, and insulin sensitivity.
+The reason for this isn’t entirely clear, though some experts claim it’s linked with how our circadian rhythm affects metabolism, nutrient absorption, and insulin sensitivity.

 The impact of late-night snacking on sleep